aa15032261/uwa-spab/spab-data-struct/README.md

 # spab-data-struct
-This directory contains data structure used in data transmission between the server, gui and client.
+This directory contains the data structure used in data transmission between the server, gui and client.

 ## Protocol Buffer
 Protocol Buffer is used for data transmission in the application because